IBM/ibm_zosmf/docs/source/modules/zmf_sca.rst

 expected_result
-  Expected validation result of security requirements.
+  Expected validation result of the security requirements.

   For all-passed, the module returns success when all security requirements are satisfied.
-If any requirement is failed or can not be determined, this module will be failed.
+If any requirement is not met or can not be determined, this module fails.

-  For all-failed, the module returns success when all security requirements are failed.
-If any requirement is satisfied or can not be determined, this module will be failed.
+  For all-failed, the module returns success when all security requirements have failed.
+If any requirement is satisfied or can not be determined, this module fails.

-  The value "all-passed" can be used in security validation use case.
-The value "all-failed" may be used in security auditing use case to check if any over permission exists.
+  The value "all-passed" can be used in security validation use cases.
+The value "all-failed" may be used in security auditing use cases to check if any over permission exists.

   | **required**: False